ricardodanganan/GamePerformanceMonitoring-Dashboard/README.md

 ---

-## 🚀 Planned Features for Iteration 2
+## 🚀 Core Features of Iteration 2 Successfully Implemented

 ### 🔹 **Steam API Integration - Game Detection**
 - Uses the **Steam API** to fetch a list of installed games, allowing for system performance tracking based on the user's active game library.